 Mayor Frank D. Scott Jr.

-As an associate pastor, youth mentor, and professional, Frank lives out the values he learned growing up.
-He recognizes the difference that a values-driven purpose can have in one’s life and is guided by the following – faith, family, community, and cooperation.
-In fact, he resides in the same area he grew up in, he gives back to the City that invested in him and reminds young people regularly that values are the foundation of a purpose-filled life.
+As an associate pastor, youth mentor, and professional, Frank lives out the values he learned growing up in Southwest Little Rock, the same area where he lives, today.
+He gives back to the City that invested in him and reminds young people regularly that values are the foundation of a purpose-filled life.

 A firm believer in education and the opportunity that it can provide, Frank is a former member of the Pulaski Technical College Board of Trustees (now UA-PTC) and currently serves on the UA-Little Rock Board of Visitors.

 Mayor Scott believes that “When we come together, we are more than just a series of neighborhoods and zip codes.
 We are the people of Little Rock, and we can change course for a better direction for our city if we have the will to do it.”